ZsoltKovari/mondo-sam-reporting/README.md

   * :steam_locomotive: there are usually 5 runs, so the **Run** attribute takes a value between `1` and `5`
 * **Case**
   * defines the benchmark case
-  * :steam_locomotive: the query `PosLength`.
+  * :steam_locomotive: the query `PosLength`
 * **Artifact**
-  * defines the artifact which is used by the benchmark
+  * defines the artifact which used by the benchmark
   * :steam_locomotive: the model size used by the queries and transformations.
 * **Phase**
   * defines the phase of the benchmark